 You will then have one-to-one meetings with representatives of the membership and stewardship committees to clarify your and the church's expectations.

 Membership is established by your signature in our Membership Book, usually on a "Membership Sunday."
-Most people go directly from the New UU Course to signing the book, although a few choose to stay a "Friend" for an additional period of time.
+Most people go directly from the Newcomer Orientation Class to signing the book, although a few choose to stay a "Friend" for an additional period of time.
 While we certainly hope you will join us, again there is no pressure on you to do so.

-The three segments of the New UU Workshop are usually presented on a single day.
-The workshop is open to anyone who'd like to know more about Unitarian Universalism and our congregation.
-It is especially recommended for those considering membership in CUUC.
-If you would like to participate in a New UU class, contact email@example.com.
+The three segments of the Newcomer Orientation Class are usually presented on a single day.
+The class is open to anyone who'd like to know more about Unitarian Universalism and our congregation.
+It is especially recommended for those considering membership in Community UU Church.
+If you would like to participate, contact firstname.lastname@example.org.

 In the first segment, attendees, along with a few current members, discuss their personal beliefs and spiritual backgrounds.
 The Rev. Patrick Price is on hand, and questions are welcome.
 The next section focuses on the evolution of Unitarianism, Universalism and the combined denomination.
-During the third section, long-time members and church leaders discuss the variety of programs and activities available at CUUC.
-Throughout the workshop, participants also explore the Seven Principles of UU conduct and their application in daily life.
+During the third section, long-time members and church leaders discuss the variety of programs and activities available at Community UU Church.
+Throughout the class, participants also explore the Seven Principles of UU conduct and their application in daily life.